“There isn’t anyone you couldn’t love once you’ve heard their story.”

 Writers are very private people who run around naked in public.”

-My mother never understood how I could spend all day with my nose in a book yet never finish my homework.
-It never occurred to her that my nose being stuck in a book was precisely the reason the homework never got done.
+My mother never understood how I could spend all day with my nose buried in a book yet still fail to finish my homework.
+My obsession with books was exactly why the homework never got done.

-I’m a voracious and ceaseless learner—always pursuing new classes, lectures, conferences, books, and self-study.
+I’m a voracious seeker of knowledge—always chasing new classes, seminars, conferences, books, and endless hours of self-study.

 I’m a member of the Editorial Freelancers Association (EFA).